Browse by Medical Category

 Accepting New Patients

 James Cusack, MD, FACS, a surgical oncologist and research scientist at MGH and Associate Professor of Surgery at Harvard Medical School, specializes in locally advanced, recurrent, and metastatic cancer and is committed to global health equity.

-The Cusack Laboratory has made landmark contributions to the understanding of molecular mechanisms of chemotherapy resistance within cancer cells.
+The Cusack Laboratory has made landmark contributions to the understanding of molecular mechanisms of chemotherapy resistance.
 Since 1995 Dr. Cusack's research has been funded by NIH, American Cancer Society, biotech, and his patients.
-Ongoing research topics are biomarkers of resistance and new targets for therapeutic intervention in colorectal cancer, melanoma, and Merkel Cell carcinoma.
-His bibliography lists over 70 publications, and he continues to serve on numerous editorial boards.
+Ongoing research topics are biomarkers of resistance and new targets for therapeutic intervention in colorectal and appendiceal cancer, melanoma, and Merkel Cell carcinoma.
+His bibliography lists over 70 publications, and he serves on numerous editorial boards.

 MGH Hotline 12/05/08: A multidisciplinary team from the MGH Cancer Center recently traveled to Kazakhstan's capitol Astana to work with the city's Department of Health to improve the oncology services at a local hospital.